sh3bu/Portswigger_labs/Access Control/Unprotected admin functionality.md

 ![image](https://user-images.githubusercontent.com/67383098/237015644-13e4dfcc-b08a-4691-84c3-491de6d60b4a.png)

-Now to bypass this login page and directly access the admin page, we can directly try to
+Now we need to bypass this login page and directly access the admin page.

+For that we can look for one of the common web directories like the **robots.txt** and **sitemap.xml**

+#### robots.txt

 ![image](https://user-images.githubusercontent.com/67383098/237017303-78d344f9-93b9-4bed-8a35-44869a1f8172.png)

+We see a **disallowed login** entry here for the admin panel which is `/administrator-panel`.

+On visiting the `/administrator-panel` directory, we get the admin panel.

 ![image](https://user-images.githubusercontent.com/67383098/237017610-cea4c988-9383-4056-95f3-d58ef216004e.png)